Nails and Hair Begin to Sprout

 - Feeling of fullness or bloating is another challenge you may have to content with at this stage

-Important things to do this week
+Important things to do at Ten weeks pregnant

 - Increase your consumption of milk.
 Since your baby’s tooth buds are just beginning to emerge, eating foods rich in calcium will help in the development of good teeth

 - It is also a good idea to include a diet containing Vitamin D to avoid future cavities in baby.